AnastasiiaMishchenko/Internationals/Rosemary Poovattil/Lecture Notes/Lecture 4.md

 - Tried different combinations but still not working
 - Cannot figure out if the procedure we are following is correct

+## Protocols and buses<a name="proto"></a>

+(zigbee, zwave, bacnet, X10, rs-232, rs-422/maybe, 485/dmx, knx-bus, SPI, I2C, one-wire, canbus, ebus)

+**Required Parameters:**
+- Speed
+- Throughput
+- Latency
+- Length
+- Flexibility
+- Importance
+- Usage example
+- Domain

+**Group**: Me and Manuel

+**Topic**: knx-bus & ebus

+I collected details on **knx-bus**

+> KNX is a standardised (EN 50090, ISO/IEC 14543), OSI-based network communications protocol for building automation.
+> KNX is designed to be independent of any particular hardware platform.
+A KNX Device Network can be controlled by anything from an 8-bit microcontroller to a PC, according to the needs of a particular implementation.
+> The most common form of installation is over twisted pair medium.

+**Points for Presentation**

+### KNX-bus

+- OSI based network communication protocol for building automation
+- Succesor to the European Home Systems Protocol (EHS), BartiBUS and
+- The European Installation Bus (EIB or Instabus).
+- Administered by the KNX Association.
+- Designed to be independent of any particular hardware platform
+- Signaling Speed: 9600 bits/s
+- Maximum Segment Length: 1000m
+- Flexibility: different Bus Topologies (Tree, Line, Star / mix it)
+- Usage: HVAC, Shutter control, Alarm monitoring, Energy management
+- Domain: Home building Automation

+### Ebus

+- 2-wire digital serial data-bus communication interface
+- used in heating and solar energy appliances
+- German manufacturers
+- Length: > 100m
+- Flexibility: Master -> Master, Master -> Slave
+- Speed: symbol rate of 2400 baud

+### Points from other teams on other protocols
+- Zigbee – coordinator, router, end device, 2 years of battery life, low power, low bandwidth needs.
+Small scale wireless projects.
+The Hue.
+- Zwave- Less energy than wifi, provide a reliable, low latency transmission of small data packets.
+- RS – 232 – defines communication between data terminal equipment, computer terminal, replaced by usb, used in industrial machines, scientific gear.
+- RS-422 – applications early macintosh, no protocol definition.
+Only defines voltage levels.
+- SPI – shared clock, master slave acritechture.
+Single way transmission.
+Used for embedded systems.
+Ex: semnsors, camera lenses, card readers,
+- I2C – serial half duplex, master slave relationship, only 2 bus lines required.
+Ex: systems management bus, power mgmt. bus, display data channel.
+(Low active- one curve, one voltage.
+Devices of different voltages can be connected along.)
+10 bit address- 1024 devices.
+Raspberry displays.
+- Canbus – mostly used in vehicles, multiplex electric wiring in automotives – to save copper, 50kbits/s ,1000m, multi master serial bus architecture.
+- Modbus – serial communication protocol, use its own PLC, very flexible – easy to deploy, maintain, openly published, licence free, simple to measure temperature, used in SCADA systems.
+- X10 - communication among electronic devices used for home automation.
+Since 1975 Speed: Slow, 0.75s to transmit a device address and a command.
+- OneWire -is a device communications bus system.
+Speed: communicated at a speed of up to 16.3kbps, which is now called "standard speed".

+ <a href="#top">Back to top</a>

 ## Senario for Project 2<a name="senario"></a>